MotoAcidic/Shroud/doc/build-macos.md

 Note: You only need Berkeley DB if the wallet is enabled (see Disable-wallet mode).

-Build Shroud Core
+Build Fiveg Core
 ------------------------
-1. Build Shroud-core:
+1. Build Fiveg-core:

-    Configure and build the headless Shroud binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Fiveg binaries as well as the GUI (if Qt is found).

     In case you want to build the disk image with `make deploy` (.dmg / optional), by passing `--with-gui` to configure.